 FFP staff digging out the mud and debris in a flooded home.

-Last weekend, the FFP Haiti and DR staff worked together with partner Water at Work MInistry.
+In 2019, the FFP Haiti and DR staff worked together with partner Water at Work MInistry.
 Kristi Hamner brought the emergency water systems to Haiti from the DR and Michel Valentin assembled his staff for the necessary training.
 A generator and fuel were bought with the funds you supplied.
 People received purified water, for good health and cholera prevention.
 The system will be deployed in various communities by our staff, including some that can only be reached on foot.

 WAYS YOU CAN HELP REFUGEES IN GREECE